liseda-lab/Supervised-SS/README.md

 In PPI protein datasets, two similarity proxies were also employed: sequence similarity and protein-protein interactions.
 For the HPO-dataset, the proxy similarity is based on phenotypic series.

+Regarding the semantic aspects, for the protein datasets, we consider the GO aspects as semantic aspects.
+For the gene dataset, in addition to the three GO aspects, the similarity is also calculated for the HP phenotypic abnormality subgraph.
+Therefore, instead of three semantic aspects, we consider four semantic aspects.

 ## 1. Semantic Aspects Selection

 As default, our toolkit uses subgraphs rooted in the classes at a distance of one from the KG root class or the subgraphs when the KGs have multiple roots as SAs.
 However, SAs can also be manually defined by selecting the root classes that anchor the aspects.

-### Using Biomedical Benchmark Datasets

-For the protein datasets, we consider the GO aspects as semantic aspects.
-For the gene dataset, in addition to the three GO aspects, the similarity is also calculated for the HP phenotypic abnormality subgraph.
-Therefore, instead of three semantic aspects, we consider four semantic aspects.

 ## 2A.
 Taxonomic Semantic Similarity Computation